The Ohlone Wilderness is located in the East Bay, roughly between Fremont

 the winter.
 But it is an excellent place to see wildflowers in the spring.

 The Ohlone trail between Sunol and DelValle Park is 29 kms long and passes by Rose Peak (1163 meters), the highest peak in the wilderness.
 Park one car at Sunol Park, at the end of the paved road.
 There is a large parking lot.
 The McCorkle trailhead is not easy to find: it is a fire road located immediately after the bridge, about 100 meters from the parking lot.
 Walk from the parking lot over the bridge and turn immediately left towards the gate.
-Once located your end point, drive to Del Valle (about 30 minutes), turn right after the bridge and park at the end of the road (trailhead for the Ohlone trail), or turn left after the bridge and park at the end of the unpaved road and walk back 300 meters to the Vallecito trailhead (a shortcut to the Ohlone trail).
+Once located your end point, drive to Del Valle Park (about 45 minutes), turn right after the bridge and park at the end of the road (trailhead for the Ohlone trail), or turn left after the bridge and park at the end of the unpaved road and walk back 300 meters to the Vallecito trailhead (a shortcut to the Ohlone trail).
 The trail has markers with numbers.
 You are basically hiking between number 39 and number 15.
 Despite the many markers along the route (most of them unnumbered), several hikers lose the trail because of the confusion at the various gates.
 The trail is particularly tricky between markers 19 and 22.
 Pay attention to the signs.

 There are two steep hills at the beginning, that take a toll on knees and time.
 Then the trail is over rolling hills until Rose Peak with several other steep sections.
 After that the trail mostly descends.
-There is one last hill towards the end, but doesn't compare with the first two.
+There is one last hill towards the end, but it doesn't compare with the first two.
 When you reach marker 15, turn left on McCorkle trail (you will be already seeing the parking lot).
 Note: depending on the season and on the budget, the Sunol rangers may physically close the gates at dusk.
 If you left a car in Sunol, make sure you can get back to it by dusk.
 Another (faster) way to get to the same parking lot is to descend from McCorkle trail to the Camp Ohlone Rd, which is a wide flat road.
 The McCorkle trail is way prettier but it zigzags and goes up and down, so it takes longer.

 These were the 2004 intermediate times: